adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              Take your editing team to the next level with CloudCannon’s powerful content editing and publishing workflows.
+              Take your editing team to the next level with the CloudCannon Hugo CMS’s powerful content editing and publishing workflows.
           styles:
             desktop:
               text_alignment: